 We believe that code is powerful.
 We also believe that combining the power of code with the ability to easily use electronic sensors and devices could be revolutionary.

 The challenge for anyone starting out with an embedded system, whether a Raspberry Pi or an Arduino or anything, is usually that the majority of the people are scared of electronics.
 Bringing ideas to life in an electronics project requires soldering electronics, debugging circuits and hoping that it somehow works.

 We believe that the electronics should also be like code.
 The way you can simply import a library and use it in your code; sensors should be the same and people should spend more of there time building cool things rather than trying to get the electronics working.

-With this idea in mind, we have created the GrovePi, making it easy way to hack together circuits, sensors, linux computing, the web, and just about anything else you can think of.
+With this idea in mind, we have created the GrovePi, making it an easy way to hack together circuits, sensors, linux computing, the web, and just about anything else you can think of.